fernandorego/feup-cpm-supermarket/README.md

 Due to the way we have implemented session with JWT (see below), this also allows the user to exchange phones and maintain their history.

 ### Adding to the shopping basket
 In this digital future, it's the user's responsability to scan their products' references while picking them from the shelves.
-They can do so by scanning the QR codes printed all over the place in the market.
+They can do so by scanning the QR codes printed next to the products in the market.

 ### Checkout
 When they are ready to leave, the user must complete their purchase by using NFC or a QR code (containing transaction data) to validate it in the market terminals.
-The money will be extracted from their account (of course, this was not implemented, actually) and then the doors will open.
+The money will then be billed to their account (of course, this was not implemented, actually) and then the doors will open.

 ### Payment and Result
 The terminal validates the purchase with the web server and displays a success message, with total amount paid (already discounting the coupons and balance), or an error message.
 In case of the latter, the customer should ask for the assitance of a human operator.